 New workers often learn additional skills on the job.
 The length of training may vary.

 - Engineering Technologies

 In Hawaii, engineers (except those employed by the federal government) whose work involves the safety or health of the public must be licensed by the Hawaii board of professional engineers, architects, surveyors, and landscape architects.
 In Hawaii, licenses are offered in seven disciplines of engineering which include agriculture, chemical, civil, electrical, industrial, mechanical, and structural.
-Licensure requires meeting educational and experience requirements, passing an exam, and paying fees.
+Licensure requires meeting educational and experience requirements and paying fees.